daisyfbk/k8ntext/README.md

 - `data-collection`: scripts used to collect the dataset from a Kubernetes cluster;
 - `plots`: scripts for generating plots and visualizations from the results;
 - `tests`: some shell scripts for evaluating K8NTEXT.
 The data is then fed to the `plots` scripts.
+- `scripts`: miscellaneous scripts used for various tasks.
+Not fundamental to the project.

 ## Getting started